hammerlab/data-canvas/README.md

 A canvas example
 ----------------

-For example, here's a bit of data representing a car:
+Here's a bit of data representing a car:

 ```javascript
 var car = {